Kanwal Thakar Singh

-Kanwal Thakar Singh (born Kanwal Thakar Kaur) is a former Indian badminton player and an Arjuna Award recipient.
+Kanwal Thakar Singh (born Kanwal Thakar Kaur; born 2 November 1954) is a former Indian badminton player and an Arjuna Award recipient.
 She presently lives in the United States of America.

 Early life

-Singh was born on 2 November 1954 in Chandigarh, India in a Jat Sikh family to an Army officer Colonel Thakur Singh Sandhu and theatre actress Diljit Kaur.
-Singh's sister Kirron Kher is a Bollywood actress and a member of Bharatiya Janata Party.
+Singh was born on 2 November 1954 in Chandigarh, India into a Jat Sikh family to an Army officer Colonel Thakur Singh Sandhu and theatre actress Diljit Kaur.
+Singh's sister Kirron Kher is a Bollywood actress and a member of the Bharatiya Janata Party.

 Education

-Singh was bright at studies and finished her post graduation in History from the Post Graduate Government College for Girls, Chandigarh.
+Singh was bright in her studies and finished her postgraduate degree in history from the Post Graduate Government College for Girls, Chandigarh.
 She was a topper in her class.

 Badminton

-Singh started playing badminton at the young age of 11.
+Singh started playing badminton at the age of 11.
 She won the women's singles title at the Punjab State Championship at the age of 15 and made her foray into the national games.

-In 1974, she was a runners up to Ami Ghia in the National Championship at Ludhiana.
+In 1974, she was a runner up to Ami Ghia in the National Championship at Ludhiana.

-She won a silver medal in the team event at the Jinnah Centenary Championship at Karachi in 1976.
+She won a silver medal in the team event at the Jinnah Centenary Championship in Karachi in 1976.